dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 In reality, all the “SSL Certificates” that you see advertised are really **SSL/TLS Certificates**

+### HTTPS

 > What is HTTP**S**?!
->This is also where HTTPS comes in (HTTPS stands for “HTTP over SSL/TLS”).
+This is also where HTTPS comes in (HTTPS stands for “HTTP over SSL/TLS”).
+{: .prompt-info }

-> What will be encrypted during a https request?
+What will be encrypted during a https request?

-> only the request part of the http
-{: .prompt-tip }
+- request/response body
+- headers
+- query parameters

+What will not be encrypted?

+- hostnamne/domain
+- port number
+- path

-## HTTPS internals the TLS handshake
+#### HTTPS internals the TLS handshake

-> The TLS handshake is the process how the client (browser, curl etc..) and the server establish a seure communication over TLS protocol.
+> The TLS handshake is the process how the client (browser, curl etc..) and the server establish a seure communication over TLS protocol. **In a traditional TLS handshake process only the server proves its identity for the client with its certificate.**
+{: .prompt-info }

 ```bash
 Client                                  Server